Process Safety and Disaster Prevention Policy

 The Mizushima and Matsuyama plants have formed a joint disaster prevention organization as stipulated by the Act on the Prevention of Disaster in Petroleum Industrial Complexes and Other Petroleum Facilities, and are engaged in prompt and appropriate firefighting activities.

-In preparation for a major earthquake, which is forecast to occur in the near future, Osaka Soda has formulated a Business Continuity Plan (BCP) for each manufacturing site assuming damage to production facilities at each workplace and based on forecasts for the restoration of utilities including various raw materials, water, and electricity as well as logistics.
+In preparation for a major earthquake, which is forecast to occur in the near future, Osaka Soda has formulated a business continuity plan (BCP) for each manufacturing site assuming damage to production facilities at each workplace and based on forecasts for the restoration of utilities including various raw materials, water, and electricity as well as logistics.
 Moreover, Osaka Soda has also prepared emergency response guidelines at each site and made all employees aware of the chain of command in an emergency and the procedures for confirming safety.
-In fiscal 2023, we revised the BCP for earthquakes, torrential rains, and infectious diseases.
+We also continued reviewing our BCP for earthquakes, heavy rainfall, and infectious diseases in fiscal year 2024.